mobiusml/aana_sdk/docs/pages/model_hub/speaker_recognition.md

+# Speaker Recognition

-# Speaker Diarization (SD) Models
+## Speaker Diarization (SD) Models

-[SpeakerDiarizationDeployment](./../../reference/deployments.md#aana.deployments.SpeakerDiarizationDeployment) allows you to diarize the audio for speakers audio with pyannote models.
+[PyannoteSpeakerDiarizationDeployment](./../../reference/deployments.md#aana.deployments.PyannoteSpeakerDiarizationDeployment) allows you to diarize the audio for speakers audio with pyannote models.
 The deployment is based on the [pyannote.audio](https://github.com/pyannote/pyannote-audio) library.

-[SpeakerDiarizationConfig](./../../reference/deployments.md#aana.deployments.SpeakerDiarizationConfig) is used to configure the Speaker Diarization deployment.
+[PyannoteSpeakerDiarizationConfig](./../../reference/deployments.md#aana.deployments.SpeakerDiarizationConfig) is used to configure the Speaker Diarization deployment.

-::: aana.deployments.SpeakerDiarizationConfig
+::: aana.deployments.PyannoteSpeakerDiarizationConfig
     options:
         show_bases: false
         heading_level: 4